Louis Antoine, Duke of Enghien: Tolstoy

 The killing of d'Enghien is discussed in the opening book of Leo Tolstoy's War and Peace.
 The vicomte de Mortemart, a French émigré who supposedly knew the duke personally, is the focus of attention of the Russian aristocrats gathered at Anna Pavlovna Sherer's home:

 The group about Mortemart immediately began discussing the murder of the duc d'Enghien.
 "After the murder of the Duc, even the most partial ceased to regard [Buonaparte] as a hero.
 If to some people he ever was a hero, after the murder of the duc there was one martyr more in heaven and one hero less on earth."
 The vicomte said that the duc d'Enghien had perished by his own magnanimity, and that there were particular reasons for Buonaparte's hatred of him.(...)

 It was an anecdote, then current, to the effect that the duc d'Enghien had gone secretly to Paris to visit Mademoiselle George; that at her house he came upon Bonaparte, who also enjoyed the famous actress' favors, and that in his presence Napoleon happened to fall into one of the fainting fits to which he was subject, and was thus at the Duc's mercy.
 The latter spared him, and this magnanimity Bonaparte subsequently repaid by death.
 The story was very pretty and interesting, especially at the point where the rivals suddenly recognized one another; and the ladies looked agitated.

 The actress Marguerite-Joséphine Wiemer, known as "Mademoiselle George", was indeed Napoleon's mistress, but there is no evidence that Enghien had anything to do with her, or that the story preserved to posterity by Tolstoy's masterpiece was anything more than one of the pieces of gossip and conspiracy theories current around Europe at the time.

 Dumas

-The killing is treated in The Last Cavalier by Alexandre Dumas.
+Enghien's death is referenced in The Knight of Sainte-Hermine by Alexandre Dumas.
 For example:

 [T]he dominant sentiment in Bonaparte's mind at that moment was neither fear nor vengeance, but rather the desire for all of France to realise that Bourbon blood, so sacred to Royalist partisans, was no more sacred to him than the blood of any other citizen in the Republic.

 "Well, then", asked Cambacérès, "what have you decided?"

 "It's simple", said Bonaparte.
 "We shall kidnap the Duc d'Enghien and be done with it."His death was also briefly mentioned in The Count of Monte Cristo: